-NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD , 2003
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 9, 2003

-NOTICE IS HEREBY GIVEN that a special meeting of stockholders of Roadway Corporation, a Delaware corporation ("Roadway"), will be held at .30 a.m., E.S.T., on day, ,2003, at .
+NOTICE IS HEREBY GIVEN that a special meeting of stockholders of Roadway Corporation, a Delaware corporation ("Roadway"), will be held at 11:30 a.m., E.S.T., on Tuesday, December 9, 2003, at the Sheraton Cleveland City Centre Hotel, located at 777 St. Clair Avenue, Cleveland, Ohio 44114.
 As described in this joint proxy statement/prospectus, the special meeting will be held for the following purposes:

 - 1. To consider and vote upon a proposal to adopt the Agreement and Plan of Merger, dated as of July 8, 2003, by and among Yellow Corporation ("Yellow"), Yankee LLC, a wholly owned subsidiary of Yellow ("Sub"), and Roadway, and approve the merger and the other transactions contemplated by the merger agreement.
-As further described in this joint proxy statement/prospectus, the merger agreement provides for the merger of Roadway with and into Sub pursuant to which each outstanding share of Roadway common stock (other than shares owned directly or indirectly by Roadway or Yellow and those shares held by dissenting stockholders) will be converted into the right to receive a number of shares of Yellow common stock determined as follows (and subject to adjustment as described below): - · If the average closing price of Yellow common stock is between \$21.21 and \$28.69, which we refer to as the "collar", then 1.924 shares of Yellow common stock. - If the average closing price of Yellow common stock is greater than \$28.69, then a number of shares of Yellow common stock equal to \$55.20 divided by the average closing price of Yellow common stock. - If the average closing price of Yellow common stock is less than \$21.21, then a number of shares of Yellow common stock equal to \$40.81 divided by the average closing price of Yellow common stock.
+As further described in this joint proxy statement/prospectus, the merger agreement provides for the merger of Roadway with and into Sub pursuant to which each outstanding share of Roadway common stock (other than shares owned directly or indirectly by Roadway or Yellow and those shares held by dissenting stockholders) will be converted into the right to receive a number of shares of Yellow common stock determined as follows (and subject to adjustment as described below): - If the average closing price of Yellow common stock is between \$21.21 and \$28.69, which we refer to as the "collar", then 1.924 shares of Yellow common stock. - If the average closing price of Yellow common stock is greater than \$28.69, then a number of shares of Yellow common stock equal to \$55.20 divided by the average closing price of Yellow common stock. - If the average closing price of Yellow common stock is less than \$21.21, then a number of shares of Yellow common stock equal to \$40.81 divided by the average closing price of Yellow common stock.